matthiasklan/mediacropper/README.md

 });
 ```

-you can access the dimension data (position and size) through `result.dimensions`. if the media
+you can access the dimension data (position and size) through `result.dimensions`. if the source
-was a video you get the current time via `result.currentTime`
+ist a video you get the current time via `result.currentTime`

 ##Demo